-On the stage before the really started, speakers were giving inspiring speeches to warm up demonstrators.
+On the stage before the really started, speakers are giving inspiring speeches to warm up demonstrators.
 The most memorable speeches were by Helena Christensen-Danish-Peruvian Model and Photographer, Kumi Naidoo – Greenpeace International Executive Director, Rahul Bose –Bollywood actor and Global Ambassador for Oxfam and Vandana Shiva-eco feminist.
 Around 2 pm.
-The rally started moving from Parliament Square across the bridge.
-At Nyhavn port, not far from the bridge I could see Greenpeace ship’s Arctic Sunrise that has been anchored in Copenhagen from beginning of Climate Summit as part of the big Greenpeace family to help in pushing the delegates to really achieving a legally binding agreement that is really needed.
+The rally start moving from Parliament Square across the bridge.
+At Nyhavn port, not far from the bridge I can see Greenpeace ship’s Arctic Sunrise that has been anchored in Copenhagen from beginning of Climate Summit as part of the big Greenpeace family to help pushing the delegates to really achieving a legally binding agreement that is really needed.
 One big banner on board read “Politicians Talk, Leaders Act”.

 Outside the Bella center, the stage cut across the road.
-Reported from Wanun Permpiboon – one of Thai colleague who has been helping Thai Negotiating Team inside the Bella Center “It was wonderful to see human sea of light bringing a message of hope and solidarity, most of people in the room stop discussion and came out to see it on the screen”.
+Note from Wanun Permpiboon – one of Thai colleague who has been helping Thai Negotiating Team inside the Bella Center “It was wonderful to see human sea of light bringing a message of hope and solidarity, most of people in the room stop discussion and came out to see it on the screen”.

 Civil Society team from Thailand had also join the rally with other groups.
 They told the other day that rally at the front was moving so fast and made an enough space for police to “seal-off” some protesters from the march.
 On that day, police has arrested several hundred activists.